When you join the Honors College, you become a part of the Honors community.

 All Honors College students are part of the Honors College Living-Learning Community (LLC).

 The Honors College LLC is a community that reaches across the West Virginia University campus to provide opportunities for Honors Scholars to extend their learning beyond the classroom through trips, dinners, and special events.
 Founded on the idea that some of the most important interactions a student has with professors and fellow students occur outside of the classroom, the LLC is committed to providing the opportunities for these encounters to take place.
-Honors College freshmen also have the opportunity to live in Honors Housing in one of our two dormitories: Honors Hall (Downtown Campus) and Lincoln Hall (Evansdale Campus).
+Honors College freshmen also have the opportunity to live in Honors Housing in one of our two residence halls: Honors Hall (Downtown Campus) and Lincoln Hall (Evansdale Campus).

 Every Honors College student is a member of the Honors Student Association (HSA).
 This due-free society is designed for Honors students to have a voice in the Honors College, and works to keep Honors College students connected to the Honors College as they progress through their time at WVU, regardless of what year they are or where they live.
 HSA facilitates small/local community service projects, engaging academic lectures, and fun social events such as the Honors Formal at the end of each school year.
 Meetings are held biweekly, and students are encouraged to participate.